ReallySmall/Stackduino-v0.1---v1.1/README.md

 v1 of the Stackduino pcb probably won't be developed any further but tweaks to the code will be ongoing.
 Pull requests with improvements always well received.

 Tinkering has started on Stackduino v2.
 This will be largely based on SMD components and build on v1 with various additions and improvements:
-- much smaller
+- smaller
-- much more efficient use of batteries
+- more efficient use of batteries
 - built in micro-usb port for programming